 - Slow down.
 Research shows that we are more prone to the influence of our biases when we are tried, rushed or stressed.
 Slowing down can help us switch off our automatic brain reactions and improve our ability to channel more thoughtful responses.
 Be sure to get a good night’s rest before making major decisions, especially those related to talent development or performance.
 When you notice a “bias-trigger”, try these simple techniques to counteract snap judgement before responding: take three deep breaths, take a sip of water, count back from 10, recite the ABC’s to yourself, think of a happy time or loved one.

-- Embrace an and/both mindset.
-Too often we are conditioned to think there is one right way (our way) or we have to be the winner in every conversation and convince others of our point of view.
+Embrace a both/and mindset.
+Too often we are conditioned to think there is one right way (our way).
 The truth is, no one has a monopoly the truth and accepting that can help take the edge off the resistance you likely feel when your beliefs are challenged.
 Remind yourself to seek to understand, not to agree.
-Assume you can always learn even when you don’t always agree to cultivate an and/both mindset rather than either/or, good/bad, right/wrong, yes/no.
+And keep in mind that the best decisions are not binary.
+Think both/and to avoid getting stuck with overly simplistic either/or, good/bad, right/wrong, yes/no outcomes.

 - Listen without judgement.
 Focus on what someone is saying versus who is saying it to allow yourself to be more receptive.
 Try reflecting on what you are hearing as if a trusted family member or friend were saying it.
 Doing so may help you receive information with more empathy and understanding.